**PLEASE READ THE FOLLOWING 'FINE PRINT' THOROUGHLY. DO NOT overlook the 'SHOW MORE' link below.**

 Please provide a US dollar breakdown of your project's projected expenses, from development through release, including a budget total.
 Provide budget notes for any areas that may be out of the ordinary or require explanation.

-(Label and include in Fundraising/Strategy.)
+(Label as 'Budget' and include in 'Fundraising/Strategy'.)

-- Final budget that states your current funding gap.
+BY MARCH 14, 2025: Final budget that states your current funding gap.

 By submitting your Project for consideration, you grant the California Film Institute permission to virtually screen and display select non-confidential submitted materials from your work-in-progress online if accepted.
 Applicants are solely responsible for obtaining all necessary rights and permissions for third-party materials included within their submitted Project, including but not limited to music, trademarks, logos, copyrights, and other intellectual property rights.
 The California Film Institute expressly disavows any responsibility for, and will not be held responsible for, any unauthorized inclusion of any trademarked content or materials within or relating to the submitted Project.
 Signatory also gives CAFILM permission to use stills and excerpts from Project for promotional purposes if required.
+DocLands Documentary Film Festival requires first right of refusal for for Bay Area premieres for the two Finalists selected for the Audience or Jury Awards.

 **IMPORTANT: If you are unable to agree to or commit to any of the above, or if you fail to include all elements requested for your submission, your project may be disqualified and thereby not eligible to be considered for DocPitch.
 Projects selected will also be disqualified if filmmakers fail to comply with deadlines.
 Because of the administrative process and tight timeline, all submissions must be complete by the deadline.
-Fee or deadline waivers will not be offered.
+Fee or deadline waivers are not offered.